titanknis/nixos/README.md

 ## Usage

-This configuration is tailored for a system utilizing LUKS encryption and LVM for disk management, with support for multiple desktop environments and user-specific configurations.
-You can modify the configuration files according to your requirements and rebuild the system.
+This configuration is set up for a system using LUKS encryption and LVM for disk management.
+It supports both the Plasma and Hyprland desktop environments, along with user-specific configurations.
+The entire setup is modular, so feel free to take whatever parts you need and customize the configuration to fit your system.
+Rebuilding is straightforward once you make changes.

 ## License